New French Extremity: Terminology

-In general, ‘extreme’ refers both to the kinds of acts depicted in the films, and the manner in which they are depicted.
+In general, 'extreme' refers both to the kinds of acts depicted in the films, and the manner in which they are depicted.
 Acts that frequently occur in new extreme films, which are considered extreme, include visible sex (sometimes called unsimulated sex), sexual and sexualised violence, and graphic images of violence.
 (Torture is not a feature of new extreme films, being more common in horror films, especially spectacle horror.)
 According to Oliver Kenny, visibility, proximity, and duration are the key defining stylistic aspects to the presentation of these acts: they are shown in proximate and visible detail, often in lengthy scenes or in long take.
-Certain scholars, such as Frey and Kenny, have also explored the contemporary use of the word ‘extreme’ in much greater detail.
+Certain scholars, such as Frey and Kenny, have also explored the contemporary use of the word 'extreme' in much greater detail.

-The ‘new’ in ‘new extreme’ suggests that these films constitute a new wave, that develops upon a series of ‘old’ extreme films.
-While films were rarely described as ‘extreme’ prior to the 2000s, the ‘old’ films in question here are mostly violent, politically engaged, films from the 1960s and 1970s.
-The most commonly cited films as ‘older’ comparisons to ‘new’ extreme cinema are Weekend and Salò.
+The 'new' in 'new extreme' suggests that these films constitute a new wave, that develops upon a series of 'old' extreme films.
+While films were rarely described as 'extreme' prior to the 2000s, the 'old' films in question here are mostly violent, politically engaged, films from the 1960s and 1970s.
+The most commonly cited films as 'older' comparisons to 'new' extreme cinema are Weekend and Salò.

-Filmmakers asked about their thoughts on the term ‘new extreme’ often try to distance themselves from it.
-In particular the conflation of arthouse films with generically-marked horror films leads to suspicion: as director Julia Ducournau remarked, “the only reason they link us together is because we are all French”.
-This is another reason why Quandt’s original article has attracted so much criticism: aside from what one might think about new extreme films, they should not be lumped together with horror films like Martyrs and High Tension, which function in a fundamentally different way.
-Indeed Quandt acknowledged his overly simplistic categorisation of all recent violent French films in a later chapter reflecting on his initial intervention: “‘Flesh and Blood’ became a lesson in the dangers of online apprehension, with the distressing effect of relegating complex artists to a false or constricting taxonomy […] Critical distance allowed by half a decade – an eternity in contemporary culture – reveals some of the article’s obvious faults, including its confusion of the specific genre of French horror, which quickly established its own distinctive sanguinary terroir, with its art-house confraternity.”